metrorailings/OwlBlog/content/posts/week-9-supercontest-picks-1.md

 ***

 **Tampa Bay covers if**
-their defense can limit Kamara.
+their defense (in recognizing this game is critical towards winning the division) manages to limit Kamara's production.

 **New Orleans covers if**
 Alvin Kamara goes off and Drew Brees is solid on short and intermediate passes despite his bum shoulder.